Protoichthyosaurus

-History of research
+Research history

 In 1979, Robert M. Appleby noted that some ichthyosaur foreflippers showed unique configurations of bones, and named a new genus, Protoichthyosaurus, for these specimens.
 He considered the known remains to represent two species; the type species P. prostaxalis and the additional species P. prosostealis.
 Appleby chose BRLSI M3553 (at the time under the specimen number B. 1963'5/OS), the front part of a skeleton from Street, Somerset, to be the holotype of P. prostaxalis.
-Appleby assigned an additional four specimens to this species: the partial skeletons BRLSI M3555 and BRLSI M3563, the nearly complete skeleton OUMNH J.13799, and the isolated flipper LEICT G454.1951/164.
+Appleby assigned an additional four paratype specimens to this species: two partial skeletons (BRLSI M3555 and BRLSI M3563; formerly B. 1963'7/OS & 1963'15/OS), a nearly complete skeleton (OUMNH J.13799), and a isolated flipper (LEICT G454.1951/164).
 Appleby included only one specimen in P. prosostealis, the well-preserved skeleton BRLSI M3572 (formerly B. 1963'24/OS).

 However, in 1997, Michael W. Maisch and Axel Hungerbühler synonymized Protoichthyosaurus with Ichthyosaurus, a position reiterated by Maisch later that year and supported by Christopher McGowan and Ryosuke Motani in 2003.
 In 2000, Maisch and Andreas Matzke elaborated on this synonymy, noting that the foreflippers of Ichthyosaurus are highly variable and that while those of Protoichthyosaurus were unusual, they did not seem sufficiently different to support the latter's status as a separate genus.
 They also noted that the traits Appleby used to distinguish Protoichthyosaurus only pertained to foreflipper anatomy and represented the ancestral condition for Ichthyosaurus rather than being novel evolved features.
 However, Maisch and Matzke noted that P. prostaxalis and P. prosostealis could potentially represent valid species of Ichthyosaurus.

 In 2017, Dean Lomax, Judy Massare, and Rashmiben Mistry instead found Protoichthyosaurus to be distinct from Ichthyosaurus, based on features of the skull and shoulder girdle, in addition to those of the foreflipper.
 Specimens from Dorset, Somerset, Nottinghamshire, Leicestershire, and Warwickshire in England as well as Glamorgan in Wales were considered attributatable to Protoichthyosaurus, making it one of the most widespread Early Jurassic ichthyosaurs of Britain.
 The authors noted that the variability of foreflipper anatomy in Ichthyosaurus had previously been overestimated.
 Some of this variability is due to pathologies, such as in the sole specimen of P. prosostealis.
 Save for an additional flipper bone, this specimen is very similar to Ichthyosaurus and therefore probably an aberrant individual of that genus, rather than a distinct species.
 Additionally influencing the apparent variability of Ichthyosaurus, many skeletons from historical collections actually represent composites of multiple individuals, and sometimes contain reconstructed parts or were dissassembled then reassembled incorrectly.
 Many of the original Protoichthyosaurus specimens come from the Charles Moore collection, in which there are multiple composites.